Richmond, Indiana explosion: Cause

-The explosion was due to a natural gas leak from a cast iron gas main which exploded outside Marting Arms.
+The explosion was caused by a natural gas leak from a cast iron gas main which exploded outside Marting Arms.
 The pipe, which had become perforated as a result of corrosion, belonged to the Richmond Gas Corporation.
 The gas itself was ignited by a gunshot in the firing range.
 It was uncertain what precisely had ignited the gunpowder, owing to the damage caused by the explosion and fire.

 Gas had been smelled leaking in the area around Marting Arms for days before the explosion, and local stores would open doors to allow the fumes to ventilate out and leave buildings.
 A report by the U.S. Bureau of Mines found that, around this time, the Richmond Gas Corporation had found fifty-five gas leaks in its pipes, seven of which were "exceptionally large...creating hazardous conditions."
 The gas company had found a smaller leak between Marting Arms and a neighboring store.
 The perforated pipe was removed by Richmond Gas workers during the post-explosion cleanup, but the company refused to allow bureau investigators to examine it.
 The gas company eventually provided the pipe for examination upon the order of the Indiana Public Service Commission.
 Safety checks after the explosion found twenty gas leaks in the city over the next two months, although some of these may have been caused by the explosion.